frederic-perez/AmE-dictionary/data/dictionary.md

 __beep-de-beep__
 __beer gut__
 __beer head__ _n_ The frothy foam on top of beer which is produced by bubbles of gas, typically carbon dioxide, rising to the surface.
+__beer league__ _n_ A community sports league, such as for hockey, softball, or soccer, whose members are amateurs of diverse ages and walks of life and play purely for the fun and socializing involved: games are usually accompanied or followed by alcohol and food: _My dad has played hockey in a beer league for years now, along with accountants, plumbers, and students._
 __beer pong__ _n_
 __beer tap__ _n_ A valve, specifically a tap, for controlling the release of beer.
 While other kinds of tap may be called faucet, valve or spigot, the use of tap for beer is almost universal. _A beer tap that was brought from England._
 __beet__ _n_ :two::hammer: :es: remolacha